 Whether it was a supermarket, a restaurant or an online store, sneaky pricing tactics are common ways to make you spend more.
 Here are a few ways online retailers trick us with pricing:

-- Dropping the currency signs (£/$) on prices will push you to forget are are actually spending real money
+- Dropping the currency signs (£/$) on prices will push you to forget are actually spending real money

-- Showing price in instalments rather than a lump sum can make you spend more than planned.
+- Showing prices in instalments rather than a lump sum can make you spend more than planned.
 You tend to get anchored on a smaller price subconsciously, even if you know the total price.

 10. Using aversion